LaunchCoderGirlSTL/web_group_cohort/project_303.md

     ```
     ng generate service videoData
     ```
-* Inject the service into the VideoDashboardComponent and use it to load the video data.
+* Inject the service into the VideoListComponent and use it to load the video data.
 * Use the async pipe to unwrap the data in the observable
 * Use the RxJS `map` operator in the video data service to transform